 Many injuries get worse over time, and psychological injuries can take some time to develop.
 So if your injuries have been assessed as minor but you believe your condition has worsened or you’ve developed symptoms of psychological injuries, you should consider claiming a lump sum.
 For example, you may have suffered a minor whiplash injury, but the pain medication you’ve been taking has started to cause you digestive issues, which are regarded as non-minor.

-Even if you’ve previously lodged a dispute with the DRS on your personal injury benefits claim, and it was ruled against you, if your injuries are re-classified as non-minor then you can still lodge a lump sum claim.
+Even if you’ve previously lodged a dispute with the PIC on your personal injury benefits claim, and it was ruled against you, if your injuries are re-classified as non-minor then you can still lodge a lump sum claim.

 Please call our free advice line if your injuries have deteriorated and you would like to have them re-assessed.